Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 # Part 4 Create a Script

-In you blob store there is a container called "scripts" inside there is a script called searchlog.usql
+In you blob store there is a container called "scripts" inside there is a script called SearchLog_15min.usql

     @searchlog =